Planet

 Step-by-step procedure of extradition in UAE courts

-In the UAE, the extradition procedure is regulated by a number of domestic and international legal acts.
-The foundation is Federal Law No. 39 of 2006 on International Judicial Cooperation in Criminal Matters, as well as Federal Law No. 11 of 1973 on Judicial Authorities and the provisions of the UAE Criminal Procedure Code.
-Additionally, the provisions of international treaties concluded by the UAE with other countries are applied, and in their absence, the principle of reciprocity is used.
-The extradition procedure in the UAE follows strictly formalized stages and involves the participation of both judicial and executive authorities.
+The provisions of international treaties concluded by the UAE with other countries are applied, and in their absence, the principle of reciprocity is used.
+The extradition procedure in the UAE also follows strictly formalized stages and involves the participation of both judicial and executive authorities.

 Extradition Laws